-Living in a cloudy climate might raise your risk of developing colon cancer, according to new research published in the journal BMC Public Health.
+Living in a cloudy climate might raise your risk of developing colon cancer, according to recent research published in the journal BMC Public Health.

 Exposure to more sunlight can boost your vitamin D levels, which in turn might lower your risk of colon cancer, researchers at the University of California, San Diego, have found.